richmahn/en_tn/jol/front/intro.md

 #### How should one translate the poetry of the Book of Joel? ####

 All of the text in the Book of Joel is poetry.
 The ULB presents it in this way.
 The UDB, however, presents the text as prose.
-Many translators may choose to use prose in their versions.
-Translators who wish to translate the book as poetry should read about poetry and parallelism.
+Translators may choose to use prose in their versions.
+Translators who want to translate the book as poetry should read about poetry and parallelism.
 (See: [[rc://en/ta/man/translate/writing-poetry]] and [[rc://en/ta/man/translate/figs-parallelism]])